bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

   * Restrict of sharing chat and/or audio based on Moderator changing lock settings
   * Localization
   * Responsive user experience on phone and tablet in portrait and landscape mode
-  * Accessibility through keyboard navagitation
+  * Accessibility through keyboard navagitation (includes shortcuts)

 Recall we said that the first release will only support viewer capabilities.
 We're a bit further along in the development of the HTML5 client than originally planned, so the first release will support some presentation capabilities